thomasbelliott/516-1/setup_github.md

 - Click "Clone a repository"
 - Under "GitHub.com", select your repository: iastate-netid/516
 - Once the repository is cloned, click "Fetch origin" at the top
 - Click “Repository”, then “Show in Explorer” (on Windows) or “Show in Finder” (on Mac).
-A folder named “51” with your “index.html” file will open.
+A folder named “516” with your “index.html” file will open.
 - Double-click the “index.html” file to verify that it opens in your browser and displays the “Hello, world!” message.
 - On Windows, right-click the “index.html” file and click “Edit with Notepad++”.
 On Mac, select “File”, then “Open with”, then “TextWrangler”.
 - On either system, the file will open in a text editor.
 Add a second line to the file saying “This is a test” (without quotes).
 Save the file.
 - Go back to the “GitHub Desktop” window.
 It should show you the change that you’ve made to the file.
 Click “Commit to master”, the “Push origin”.
-- Wait for a couple of minutes to make sure all changes are applied, then go to: https://yourusername.github.io/516/ (replace yourusername with the username you selecte in step 1)
+- Wait for a couple of minutes to make sure all changes are applied, then go to: https://yourusername.github.io/516/ (replace yourusername with the username you selected in step 1)
 - If you see "Hello, world!
 This is a test", congratulations!
 You have successfully completed this homework assignment.